4-m4t/displaying_webcam_in_console/README.md

-prints all camera devices you have and makes you select one, then just displaying live view of your selected camera
+prints all camera devices you have and makes you select one, then just displaying live view of it in console/terminal